Executive Profile

 The Special Report on Short-Lived Climate Forcers (SLCF)

-Chevening Team Leader for Caribbean SIDS at the UK Government's Climate Change Hackathon during COP26 in Glasgow
+She also served as Chevening Team Leader for Caribbean SIDS at the UK Government Climate Change Hackathon during COP26 in Glasgow, demonstrating leadership in innovation-driven climate solutions.

 -